lingui/js-lingui/website/docs/tutorials/react-patterns.md

 ## Macros

-Using jsx macros is the most straightforward way how to translate your React components.
+Using jsx macros is the most straightforward way to translate your React components.

 [`Trans`](/docs/ref/macro.md#trans) handles translations of messages including variables and other React components: